 If you are currently drowning in credit card debt, you are not the only one.
-Before the pandemic, American consumer credit debt was at an all-time high.
 Many Americans are in the same predicament as you.
-Unmanageable credit card debt can make you feel incredibly powerless.
+Total American household debt reached $17.06 trillion in the second quarter of 2023.1

 However, we can assure you that there is a way out, and your life can be much easier once you make it out the other side.
-If you are considering the option of declaring bankruptcy but are still hesitant about taking that route, we suggest looking into how to negotiate credit card debt.
+In this article we’ll help you by looking into how to negotiate credit card debt.

 Is It Possible To Negotiate Credit Card Debt?

 Contrary to popular belief, bankruptcy is not necessary for debt settlement.
 Credit card issuers are far more amenable to negotiating credit card debt than commonly understood.
-Thinking about this issue from the credit card company’s perspective can help understand why they are so often willing to negotiate debt with customers.
+Thinking about this issue from the perspective of the card issuer can help you understand why they are so often willing to negotiate debt with customers.

-Why Would a Credit Card Company Be Willing To Negotiate Debt?
+Why Would a Credit Card Lender Be Willing To Negotiate Debt?

-Credit cards are unsecured debt, so if you are not able to pay your debt, the credit card company loses a significant amount of money.
+Credit cards are unsecured debt or unsecured loans, so if you are not able to pay your debt, the credit card issuer loses a significant amount of money.
 They would much prefer you to pay the outstanding debt rather than default or resort to bankruptcy to rid yourself of it.
 Given a choice, credit card companies would choose debt settlements at a reduced balance if it means they will lose less money.

 Additionally, your credit card issuer knows that they are likely at the bottom of your priority list when it comes to bills when you are in financial trouble.
 Sure, missing credit card payments will result in late fees and damage your credit score, but your housing and other essential needs always come first.